GCU-GenCyber/GenCyber-Camp-24/Python/Python in Linux/ReadMe.md

 We can see we got the same result as before, but the code was different.

+Type the following code

+    x = 10
+    y = 20

+    x + y = z

+    print(z)

+When running this file, it prints out '30'.
+The code declares the two variables, 'x' and 'y', then adds them together and sets it to 'z'.

 ### Loops

 Loops allow us to do a task over and over again as many times as we want.
 There are two different kinds of loops in Python, the 'for' loop and the 'while' loop.